 Good news — this magical oil can also relieve some symptoms of menopause.
 One study reported a decrease in hot flashes, headaches, and joint pain.
-The women taking the supplement also experienced an increase in their HDL levels (the “good” cholesterol).
+The women taking the supplement also experienced increased HDL levels (the “good” cholesterol).

 There are multiple ways to take advantage of this magical hair oil!
 Whether you take a supplement, apply it directly to your scalp, or ingest it, your hair will thank you.

 PSO supplements are typically in the form of gel capsules.
 Just make sure to follow label directions.
 A common dose is a 1000 mg capsule.
-Just keep in mind that supplements aren’t regulated by the FDA, so quality and dosage may vary.
+Just keep in mind that the FDA doesn’t regulate supplements, so quality and dosage may vary.
 You should always make sure to source your supplements from reputable companies.
-Consult with your physician before taking, and if you experience food allergy symptoms or an upset stomach, stop taking them!
+Consult with your physician before taking them, and if you experience food allergy symptoms or an upset stomach, stop taking them!